 To cancel an index reorganization through DB2, complete the following steps:

-- Determine the application ID of the reorganization process by issuing the following commands in a DB2 Command Line Processor window:
+- Ensure that you are logged in with the DB2 instance user ID.
+Then, determine the application ID of the reorganization process by issuing the following commands in a DB2 Command Line Processor window:

 a. db2 connect to tsmdb1